• About

 Triggers

 Usually coughing is the response of an immediate tigger.
 Typically, a cough will have been caused by allergens, dust, pollen or smoke.
-That said, often a cough is part of a genuinely significant viral or bacterial infection and it needs medication.
+That said, often a cough is part of a viral or bacterial infection and it needs medication.

 It can be important to identify potential causes, as this affects the ways of treating and handling our coughing.